FC Dynamo Kyiv: Last Soviet years and reformation: 1989–1993

 In 1989, the club transitioned into an independent company, being disassociated from the Ukrainian republican society of Dynamo.
 The club transitioned from the Soviet "team of masters" to a regular professional football club of "western" style as it was interpreted then.
 It was also part of the Mikhail Gorbachev's Perestroika reforms, known as Khozrasschyot, when state enterprises had a difficult time keeping their associated organizations afloat and encouraged them to transform into self-sustained businesses.

-During the last seasons of the Soviet Top League, it competed in the national colors of Ukraine as part of the national movement that grew very popular.
+During the last seasons of the Soviet Top League, Dynamo competed in the national colors of Ukraine as part of the national movement that grew very popular.
+In 1990 Dynamo won the Soviet league for a record 13th time, which became an unsurpassed record among Soviet teams, and took their 9th Soviet Cup.